EduardoN/azure-powershell/src/Network/Network/help/New-AzFirewall.md

 Since no rules were specified, the firewall will block all traffic (default behavior).
 Threat Intel will also run in default mode - Alert - which means malicious traffic will be logged, but not denied.

-### 2:  Create a Firewall which allows all HTTPS traffic
+### Example 2: 2:  Create a Firewall which allows all HTTPS traffic
 ```
 $rgName = "resourceGroupName"
 $vnet = Get-AzVirtualNetwork -ResourceGroupName $rgName -Name "vnet"